The Courtyard Day Care is open all year round, with a few exceptions, as detailed below:

 - The day care newsletter is e-mailed to parents at the end of each month

 Yes, site visits for prospective parents are available.
-You can visit us anytime between 12:30 pm and 6:30 pm from Monday to Friday, or 10:30 am to 2:00 pm on the 1st and 3rd Saturdays of the month.
+You can visit us anytime between 8:30 am and 6:30 pm from Monday to Friday.

 The Courtyard Day Care recommends that children rest daily.
 Two and three-year-olds usually rest for an hour in the afternoon.
 Each child has their own cot which is covered with a mattress protector, mackintosh, fitted sheet and a duvet.
 All sheets and duvet covers are home laundered every Friday.